Horace B. Cheney: Life and work

 Born in South Manchester, Connecticut in 1868, Cheney was the son of Frank Woodbridge Cheney and Mary Bushnell, and grandson of Ward Cheney.
+He was the brother of politician Marjory Cheney.
 After attending St. Paul's School and Hartford Public High School, he studied at Yale College obtaining his undergraduate degree in 1890.

-After graduation Cheney and his father made a tour de Europe, and on return he started as regular apprentice in the Cheney Brothers Silk Manufacturing Company at the broad goods department.
+After graduation, Cheney and his father made a tour de Europe, and on return, he started as a regular apprentice in the Cheney Brothers Silk Manufacturing Company at the broad goods department.
 In the next decennia he worked his way up from manager of the department to general manager of mill, and vice-president of Cheney.
-In 1909 he became director of The Hartford Steam Boiler Inspection and Insurance Company for a short period.
+In 1909, he became director of The Hartford Steam Boiler Inspection and Insurance Company for a short period.

-Beside his work at the Cheney Brothers, Cheney participated in various municipal and state affairs.
+Besides his work at the Cheney Brothers, Cheney participated in various municipal and state affairs.
 In the state of Connecticut he participated in its first State Tuberculosis Commission, and in the Silk Association of America he chaired the committee on legislation.

-After his retirement he wrote some works about the history of the Cheney family and of the history of Manchester, and widened his interested in the art of woodcarving and painting.
-In August 1936 he died in Santa Fe Hospital, due to injuries from a car accident.
+After his retirement, he wrote some works about the history of the Cheney family and of the history of Manchester, and widened his interest in the art of woodcarving and painting.
+In August 1936, he died in Santa Fe Hospital, due to injuries from a car accident.

-The mansion One Cheney build for his family in the mid-1890s, the Horace B. Cheney House, is one of the remarkable historic buildings of Connecticut.
+The mansion One Cheney build for his family in the mid-1890s, the Horace B. Cheney House, is one of the historic buildings of Connecticut.